-If your California employer made false promises to convince you to take your job or prevent you from leaving to pursue other opportunities, you might be able to bring a fraudulent inducement lawsuit against them for compensation for the harm you’ve suffered.
+If your California employer made false promises to convince you to take your job or prevent you from leaving to pursue other opportunities, you may be able to bring a fraudulent inducement lawsuit against them for compensation for the harm you have suffered.

 The following answers the most frequently asked questions our experienced employment law attorneys get about fraudulent inducement claims in the employment context.
 If you have additional questions about false promises from your employer, contact Gomez Trial Attorneys today to schedule a free consultation.

 Can You Sue Your Employer for False Promises?

 If you were hired under false pretenses or convinced to stay at your job because of false promises, you may be able to file a civil lawsuit against them for compensation.
 Lawsuits of this kind are based on fraud or misrepresentation.
 To win an employer fraudulent misrepresentation case, you must prove the following:

 - Your employer represented to you that an important fact was true.

 - The representation was false.

 - Your employer knew that the representation was false when they made it or made the representation recklessly and without regard for its truth.

 - Employer intended that the employee rely on the representation.
 You reasonably relied on the representation (e.g., accepted a job or stayed at a job you were going to leave).

 - Your reliance on your employer’s representation substantially caused the harm.